 Anyone can be entrepreneurial

 Anyone can be entrepreneurial but entrepreneurs tend to be repeat offenders.
-These extraordinary people are driven to accomplish their dreams and goals.
+These extraordinary people are driven and will accomplish their dreams and goals somehow, some way.
 The idea of potential failure doesn’t faze them.
 They are optimistic, confident and they do their homework.
 These people hate to fail, but they view failure as part of the process.
 They realize that failure is just a tiny footnote in their success story.
 Entrepreneurs like to work with people and companies that are deliberate, reliable and that execute.
 They have no time for fluff and distractors and will not delay or forgo their progress because of others.

-My experience tells me that the most common road blocks for dental entrepreneurs are; financing, risk and debt tolerance and human capital (talented, dedicated providers).
+My experience tells me that the most common road blocks for dental entrepreneurs are; financing, risk tolerance and human capital (talented, dedicated providers).
 I have several clients that would open or acquire more offices if they had the funds and clinicians to do so.
-They know how to operate a profitable business and they have the infrastructure and systems to replicate it.
+They have learned how to operate a profitable business and they have the infrastructure and systems to replicate it.